CharlRitter/numida-assessment/instructions/README.md

    - Note that `npm run compile` will update the generated typescript types within the `__generated__` folder.

 4. **Problem Solving**:
     - Problem Statement:
-        - A borrower repays a loan in monthly installments.
-Each installment falls into one of three categories:
+        - A borrower repays a loan in monthly instalments.
+Each instalment falls into one of three categories:
             - `"On Time"` → If the payment is made within 5 days of the due date.
 (GREEN)
             - `"Late"` → If the payment is made between 6 and 30 days after the due date.
 (ORANGE)
             - `"Defaulted"` → If the payment is more than 30 days late.
 (RED)